NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 • Increased Access to Care

 UHC has its main objective focused on providing appropriate and adequate health care to all the residents in Texas.
-Thus, there would be no more barriers to care because everybody gets a insurance cover when everyone is taken under UHC.
+Thus, there would be no more barriers to care because everybody gets a insurance coverage when everyone is taken under UHC.
 This would include increasing the usage of preventive care, first-line, and tertiary care facilities, and medical therapies (Wagstaff et al., 2021).

 Higher levels of utilization would mean increased correct diagnosis and treatment of diseases, hence embracing place of care leading to reduced disease prevalence and improved population health status.
 Provisioning of necessary medical services by the apartment for renters would also reduce cases of those residents frequenting emergency centers for basic services, which are usually lengthy and costly.